 4. Conveyance/Transport Allowance: This allowance is meant to support the expenses employee incurred in travelling to and fro from office.
 Here again, there’s no limit on payment but only Rs 800/- per month is tax-free.
 In this case, there’s no need to produce any bills.

 5. Leave Travel Allowance: This allowance is paid to the employee to Travel during the leave period.
 It covers only travel expenses and not lodging, boarding, or food.
 You can travel alone or with family and the exemption can be claimed for 2 journeys in the block of 4 calendar years.
 Whatever extra left after adjusting the above-mentioned expenses is taxable.

 6. Special allowance: Whatever the balance left to be paid to the employee after the above allowances, gets paid under this allowance.
 Special allowance is 100% taxable.

 There are some more allowances which are referred in income tax act like education allowance, entertainment allowance etc. but normally the allowances mentioned above are part of maximum salary slips.

 Deductions in Salary Slip:

-This is one of the major point in Rohan’s case.
+This is one of the major points in Rohan’s case.
 His previous employer was deducting PF on Rs 6500/- only and his current employer on the complete basic.
 What he did not acknowledge was that employer is also contributing the same amount.

-2. Income tax deduction: At the start of a financial year your employer asks for a declaration of savings which you will do in current year and calculates the tentative tax for that financial year accordingly.
+2. Income tax deduction: At the start of a financial year your employer asks for a declaration of savings which you will do in the current year and calculates the tentative tax for that financial year accordingly.
 You will see your employer deducting TDS on your salary every month based on that calculation.
 Your salary slip shows that amount.

 If you have any query on your salary slip, do ask in the comments section below.